LoganBrownGU/dsp-assignment-3/README.md

 Send data wirelessly using a laser and an LDR.

 ## Concept
-Modulate a laser using binary ASK, and detect the signal using a light dependent resistor placed in the beam.
+Modulate a laser using binary ASK (or maybe FSK), and detect the signal using a photodiode placed in the beam.

-Set the LDR up in a voltage divider, and measure the voltage across the LDR using an analogue input on the MCU.
+Set the LDR up in a voltage divider, and measure the voltage across the resistor using an analogue input on the MCU.

 ## Frequency

-The LDR will not be able to react to frequencies higher than around 50 Hz.
-As such, a keying frequency of approx. 25 Hz would be suitable - this will preserve some harmonics of the square wave.
+Potodiodes are quite responsive, so the frequency is mostly limited by the max sampling rate of the ADC: 1000 Hz.